ruiqi7/repentance-part-1/overview.md

 Repentance follows a storyline that progressively unfolds as the game scales in difficulty.
 The player’s role is not only to survive, but also to uncover the gruesome truth about his / her family and face the consequences of their past actions.
 The intertwining of survival and story progression creates an immersive experience that keeps players emotionally engaged.

 #### 1.4.2 Appealing Aesthetic
-Inspired by the dystopian science fiction film ‘Maze Runner’ (top image), the game features a pixelated maze-like environment where the walls are overgrown with foliage (bottom image).
+Inspired by the dystopian science fiction film ‘Maze Runner’ (left), the game features a pixelated maze-like environment where the walls are overgrown with foliage (right).
 The pixelated graphics style creates a nostalgic retro feel while the foliage, just as it conceals the features of the maze, symbolizes the hidden secrets and dangers that lurk in the player’s world.

 <p align="center">
     <img src="Images/Maze_Runner.png" width=300 height=150>